Last Modified: 08 Dec 2013

-Our local operator will await you holding a sign with your name when you exit the airport terminal.
-Please note that Shanghai airport arrivals is very crowded with people picking up passengers so please be patient.
-If you have any problems finding the driver go to the information desk and ask them to call Mr Wing on +86-13585099375
+If you have pre-booked an airport transfer you will be met on arrival - our local operator will await you holding a sign of our logo with your name when you exit the airport terminal.
+Please note that Shanghai Airport arrivals is very crowded with people picking up passengers so please be patient.
+If you have any problems finding the driver go to the information desk and ask them to call our transfer supplier Ms.Liu Zhen (+86) 13585099375

 We don't expect any problems (and nor should you) but if for any reason you are unable to commence your group trip as scheduled, please contact your starting point hotel, requesting that you speak to or leave a message for your group leader.